wapadda/kernelcare-doc/docs/kernelcare_enterprise/README.md

 REGISTRATION_URL=http://10.1.10.115/admin/api/kcare
 ```

-`If AUTO_UPDATE set to true, KernelCare client will check in every 4 hours, and try to download and apply latest patches`
+If `AUTO_UPDATE` set to `True`, KernelCare client will check in every 4 hours, and try to download and apply latest patches

-`PATCH_SERVER -- server from which patches will be downloaded`
+`PATCH_SERVER` - server from which patches will be downloaded

-`REGISTRATION_URL -- URL used to register/unregister server`
+`REGISTRATION_URL` - URL used to register/unregister server

 ## Changing ePortal IP

 You can change ePortal IP at any moment, but you need to modify KernelCare config files on all the servers if they have IPs hardcoded.

-To do that, edit: /etc/sysconfig/kcare/kcare.conf
+To do that, edit: `/etc/sysconfig/kcare/kcare.conf`

 Change: